EdDataScienceEES/tutorial-barbora8/index.md

 Data visualisation is a graphical representation of the data and is an important part of every project.
 There many different ways how we can visualise our results, some more common than others.

-This tutorial is aimed to show and teach all the muggles and wizards who are interested in coding some _siriusly_ cool and less known types of plots you can generate to visualise your results using Rstudio, which despite looking pretty impressive are relatively easy to make and require only basic knowledge of R. If you are a beginner without previous experience with this language, I would recommend looking at___ first.
+This tutorial is aimed to show and teach all the muggles and wizards who are interested in coding some _siriusly_ cool and less known types of plots you can generate to visualise your results using Rstudio, which despite looking pretty impressive are relatively easy to make and require only basic knowledge of R. If you are a beginner without previous experience with this language, I would recommend looking at these [tutorials](https://ourcodingclub.github.io/tutorials/intro-to-r/) first.

 ### Welcome to Hogwarts
 In this tutorial we will be using a dataset on Harry Potter characters, which is publicly available from this [website](https://www.kaggle.com/gulsahdemiryurek/harry-potter-dataset).